August 3, 1936– Jesse Owens wins Olympic Gold in the 100 Meters Race

 Hitler left his box when Owens took his victory walk around the stadium.
 This was Hitler’s cute little way of not recognizing Owens for his merits because he humiliated Hitler for proving that blacks were not a lesser race as Hitler had stated.

 After the Olympics, Owens struggled to make a living and had to participate in stunt races against dogs, motorcycles and horses between doubleheaders of Negro League baseball games.
 Owens:

-Owens won those gold medals wearing shoes given to him by Adolf Dassler, the founder of Adidas who was a Nazi.
-Dassler didn’t care that much about Nazi propaganda as he did his athletic shoe business.
+Owens won those gold medals wearing shoes given to him by Adolf Dassler, the founder of Adidas, who was a Nazi.
+Dassler didn’t care as much about Nazi propaganda as he did his athletic shoe business.

-Owens and the German silver medalist in the Long Jump, Luz Long, became friends during the 1936 Olympics.
+Owens and the German silver medalist in the Long Jump, Lutz Long, became friends during the 1936 Olympics.
 Long congratulated and embraced Owens after his win.
 They corresponded until Long was killed by the Allies in Sicily in 1943.
-Long was just 30-years-old.
+He was just 30 years old.
 Owens said:

 “It took a lot of courage for him to befriend me in front of Hitler.
 You can melt down all the medals and cups I have and they wouldn’t be a plating on the 24-karat friendship that I felt for Luz Long at that moment.“